DelleonMcglone/Mantua.ai/replit.md

 A Uniswap-style liquidity pools explorer allows users to view and filter mock DeFi pools.
 Pools display key metrics like TVL, APR, volume, and are randomly assigned hooks from the Mantua Hook Library.
 Users can interact with the explorer via natural language chat commands (e.g., "pools", "show me ETH pools").

 ## Analysis Mode
-An interactive mode for real-time analysis of pools, tokens, and networks:
+An interactive mode for real-time analysis of pools, tokens, and networks powered by CoinGecko API integration:

 ### Activation
 - Accessible via the Quick Actions menu (+ button in chat input)
 - Click "Analyze" to activate analysis mode
-- Does not require wallet connection
+- Does not require wallet connection or API key

 ### Active Mode Features
 - **Visual Indicators**: Primary-colored border around chat input, "Analyze" badge with hover-to-exit functionality